Why Was Baseball Removed From The Olympics?

 There is not one single reason why baseball was dropped from the Olympic roster, as it was more of a large series of events.
 2012 was the first year since 1980 that the Olympics did not include baseball in some form.
 In 2005, the International Olympic Committee (IOC) had a meeting where they dropped both baseball and softball.

-The first step was in the 1990s when the IOC decided to create a limit of how many sports would be in the Olympics.
-As there were constantly more and more sports becoming viable options to add to the games, no sport was particularly safe.
+The first step towards baseball being removed from the Olympics was in the 1990s when the IOC decided to create a limit on how many sports would be in the Olympics.
+As there were constantly more sports becoming viable options to add to the games, no sport was particularly safe.

-Another factor was that Baseball is a sport with a lot of regional interest.
+Another factor was that baseball is a sport with a lot of regional interest but less broad appeal.
 It is very popular in North America and Asia, but not so much in European countries.
 A lot of the IOC influence comes from Europe, so it was not good for baseball when they had to decide what sports to eliminate.